Word of Honor (TV series)

 It was featured on Teen Vogue's best BL dramas of 2021 list.
-The drama series were taken down from Chinese online video platforms in August 2021 due to industry boycott against Zhang.
+The series was removed from Chinese online video platforms in August 2021 due to industry boycott against the actor Zhang Zhehan.

 Synopsis

-The leader of assassin organisation "The Window of Heaven", Zhou Zishu (played by Zhang Zhehan), quits his position in pursuit of freedom with drastic measures.
-During his travels, he meets Wen Kexing (played by Gong Jun), the reclusive leader of Ghost Valley who wants nothing but revenge.
+The leader of assassin organisation "The Window of Heaven", Zhou Zishu (Zhang Zhehan), condemns himself to a life of exile out of guilt for his past deeds.
+During his travels, he meets Wen Kexing (Gong Jun), a mysterious figure with a playful attitude who is secretly orchestrating a vengeful plot as the leader of Ghost Valley.
 The two become entangled in various machinations within the martial arts world, and eventually become soulmates instrumental in each other's redemption.
 One conspiracy, two soulmates, five pieces of treasure, twenty years of grievances, and thousands of years of jianghu dreams have tied their destinies closely together.